MrRio/vtop/README.md

 * Press 'u' to update to the latest version of vtop.
 * Arrow up or k to move up the process list.
 * Arrow down or j to move down.
+* Arrow left or h to zoom the graphs in.
+* Arrow right or l to zoom the graphs out.
 * g to go to the top of the process list.
 * G to move to the end of the list.
 * dd to kill all the processes in that group